Miss New York's Outstanding Teen

-The Miss New York's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of New York in Miss America's Outstanding Teen pageant.
+The Miss New York's Teen competition is a pageant that selects the representative for the US state of New York in Miss America's Teen pageant.

-Dajania James of Rochester was crowned Miss New York's Outstanding Teen on May 29, 2022 at Paramount Hudson Valley Theater in Peekskill, New York.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she placed 4th runner-up.
+Erica Parks of New York City was crowned Miss New York's Teen 2024 on July 6, 2024, at Paramount Hudson Valley Theater in Peekskill, New York.
+She will compete for the title of Miss America's Teen 2025.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.